SaliBasri/Design-Patterns-cpp/README.md

     * Upon call from subject notify all observers.
 * Subjects inheriting the Observable can now add, remove and notify observers.
     * Good practice is to call for notify observers everytime the state of the subject changes.

+## Command Design Pattern <a id="8"></a>
+This command pattern is used to decouple sender and receiver of requests.
+This design can be used to parameterize objects, issue commands predefiend commands, schedule and support undo/redo facility.

+An example of how undo operation is implemented is provided in `Command/Undo using Command Pattern`.

+* Define command interface
+* Define concrete commands, encapsulating an action that needs to be performed
+* Define receiver.
+Responsible for the actual work.
+* Invoker (remote controller analogy).
+It has reference to commands and is responsible for executing the commands.